AleksandreJavakhishvili/Rove/README.md

 ## Status

 Early.
-Works end-to-end with Claude Code today; Codex / Aider / Gemini drivers are scaffolded but unimplemented.
+Works end-to-end with Claude Code today, across as many machines as you run the bridge on; Codex / Aider / Gemini drivers are scaffolded but unimplemented.
 APIs may change.

 ## Architecture